Adding Running Lamp

 **NOTE: The right side lens fits with the LENS lettering proper (top marked)...but the same lamp assembly part is used by BMW on the left

-side... installed upside down...as it fits only one way.
+side... installed upside down...as it fits only one way to the metal housing (BMW flips the housing over for the other side).
 This means that if you REALLY want to do things 100%...you orient the left side

 bulb filament and socket at 180 degrees to the right one...ending up so that both sides are the same regarding the BULB